 - Its easy to navigate

 - The Arabic version works as well as the English version of the website

 Other important parts of ranking in the UAE

 Hosting your website in the UAE

 In most cases, hosting your website in Europe and then using a CDN like Cloudflare will be good enough to get you fast page load speeds in the UAE.
 That said, recently, local server options have opened in the GCC region.
-If you have a more technical team and need very fast load speeds to improve your UAE SEO even more, we recommend hosting with Amazon AWS, which now has a UAE location, or with Alibaba Cloud also has a location in the UAE.
+If you have a more technical team and need very fast load speeds to improve your UAE SEO even more, we recommend hosting with Amazon AWS, which launched UAE locations in Dubai and Fujairah in 2022, or with Alibaba Cloud also has a location in the UAE.

 International Targeting for the UAE

 We’ve found that, in general, since the UAE is a hub for Gulf business, many websites in the region are set up with a .ae domain.
 Though this signals to Google that the website is just for the target audience of people that live in the Emirates, it also may be perceived by people in the region as relevant to the rest of the GCC as well because the UAE is perceived as the hub for GCC businesses.
 If you choose to have a .ae domain name and still want to target GCC countries or the rest of the world, you should also make sure to either change your Google Search Console location setting to “unlisted” or use the hreflang tag to accomplish this.
 If however you only want to target people living in the Emirates, you can set the location in Google Search Console to the United Arab Emirates like in the picture below.